21st Century Drugs of Abuse: Emerging Drugs of Abuse and Current Drug Trends

 Frequently Asked Questions

-This course is pending approved by the Association of Social Work Boards.
-Pending approval is for social workers under the following type and number of credit(s): Clinical Social Work Practice 5 This course is an NBCC approved course which is good for LPCs, LACs, LCADCs, CADCs, and LMFTs.
+This course is approved by the Association of Social Work Boards – ASWB NJ CE Course Approval Program Provider #87 Course #2170 from 11/16/2018 to 11/16/2020.
+Social workers will receive the following type and number of credit(s): Clinical Practice 5.
+This course is an NBCC approved course which is good for LPCs, LACs, LCADCs, CADCs, and LMFTs.

 Currently, we are holding this in central NJ to allow as many people as possible to have access to this workshop.